-- conventional open-vented gravity-fed, with tanks in the loft
+- conventional open-vented gravity-fed, with tanks in the loft;

-- a high-pressure system fed straight from the mains, which stores hot water in a cylinder
+- a high-pressure system fed straight from the mains, which stores hot water in a cylinder;

-• a combination (“combi”) boiler, which produces hot water to demand
+- a combination (combi) boiler, which produces hot water to demand.

 Each system has its pros and cons.
-Combi boilers are usually the cheapest to install and run, and take up the least space, but they can’t supply more than one bathroom simultaneously unless they have an integrated hot-water cylinder or ‘thermal store’.
+Combi boilers are usually the cheapest to install and run, and take up the least space, but they can’t supply more than one bathroom simultaneously unless they have an integrated hot-water cylinder or thermal store.

 For large households with more than one bathroom, a high-pressure mains-fed system is a good solution.

-Likewise the position of boiler flues must be carefully planned, otherwise they can spoil the facade of a building.
+Likewise the position of boiler flues must be carefully planned, otherwise they can spoil the façade of a building.
 They are also prone to freezing, so need insulating.

-What boiler size?
+Which boiler size?